zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Customization” (customization) is when you change something so that it fits your particular needs or wishes.
 It does exactly what yo u want it to do.
 Often, software will come with certain features, certain things tha t it does, but you want it to only work in a certain way, so you go in and you change the software somehow so that it works exactly the way you want it to work f or what you want it to do.
 That’s “customization.”

 “Disaster recovery” is usually the process of helpi ng you get your computer working again after a major problem.
-If you drop yo ur computer into the water, for example, that would probably ruin your computer.
+If you drop your computer into the water, for example, that would probably ruin your computer.
 It  would cause it to stop working.
-You might need “disaster recovery” in orde r to get the information off of your computer – the “data,” we would say, off of yo ur computer.
+You might need “disaster recovery” in orde r to get the information off of your computer – the “data,” we would say, off of your computer.
 That’s an example of “disaster recovery,” I think.

 Grace says, “Could you walk me through what happens  when you turn on the machine?”
 “To walk someone through” means to explai n something to someone else step-by-step, using very specific details abou t what is happening.
 If you ask someone “to walk you through a problem,” you’re ask ing the person to tell you exactly what happens first, and then second, and th en third, and so forth.
 Grace is asking Max to walk her through what happens when  he turns on the machine.
 Max says, “Nothing.”